quietui/quiet/docs/about.md

 ## My commitment to accessibility

-I recognize the need for all users, regardless of ability and device, to have undeterred access to the websites and applications that are created with my software.
+I recognize the need for all users, regardless of ability or device, to have undeterred access to the websites and applications that are created with my software.
 This is an important goal of my projects.

 Oftentimes, people will ask "is it accessible?"
 I'm reluctant to answer because accessibility isn't binary — there's no simple "yes" or "no" response to provide.
 What seems accessible to a sighted user might be completely inaccessible to a non-sighted user.
 And even if you optimize for various screen readers, you still have to account for low-level vision, color blindness, hearing impairments, mobility impairments, and more.